Contrast-Security-OSS/docs/content/troubleshooting/node/Node-compilers-troubleshooting.md

  * If you can build other modules with C++ bindings like [node-sass](https://www.npmjs.com/package/node-sass) and [sqlite3](https://github.com/mapbox/node-sqlite3), you probably meet all of the requirements for Contrast.
  * The official [Node Docker images](https://hub.docker.com/_/node/) come with all of the prerequisites installed.

+## gyp ERR! build error

+If you are using a version of the Node agent version between 2.0.0 and 2.5.1, please continue below to the Solutions section.
+If you are using a Node agent version newer than 2.5.1, then the error will most likely be from a module called `unix-dgram`.
+This module is an optional dependency of the Node Agent and is not essential for functionality.
+As of version 2.5.1 of the Node Agent, you no longer require a C++ compiler toolchain and this error can be safely ignored.

+If this error is still concerning to you or is causing a pipeline to fail for some reason, you can install the node agent with the `--no-optional` npm install flag: `npm install node_contrast-x.y.z.tgz --no-save --no-optional`.

 ## Solutions

 ### Windows